 To facilitate the entire software localization process, companies increasingly make use of translation management systems (TMS).
 Thanks to a TMS, localization projects are not limited to tracking with spreadsheets and managing formatting issues anymore.

-These programs support clear overviews, provide real-time progress reports, and enable more efficient collaboration between project managers and translation vendors.
+These programs support clear overviews, provide real-time progress reports and analytics, and enable more efficient collaboration between project managers and translation vendors.
 To avoid mishaps, the following key steps need to be followed:

 - Internationalization first, localization second;